Out of homelessness comes insight; out of insight comes action

 What’s different about the way we do research?

-We work with peer researchers – people who have experienced the issues we are studying – either training up people in the places we researching; or from our own team.
+We work with peer researchers – people who have experienced the issues we are studying – either training up people locally, in the place where we are conducting the research; or from our own team.
 We involve people affected by the issues in all stages of the research process ensuring that findings are really owned by participants.

 “Formal” researchers can struggle to overcome some people’s mistrust of authority figures, whereas the empathy and shared connection of peer researchers can get the real picture.
 Often peers can be the only ones who can engage “hard to reach” homeless people.
 We utilise a broad range of methods to access a broad range of people.

 Putting Groundswell’s peer research findings together with the extensive data from our service delivery means that we have a genuine and unique grassroots insight into the realities of homelessness.

 We use a variety of creative methods to enable a wide range of people to participate.
 This includes utilising techniques from “Open Space Technology”, “Citizens Jury”, “Consensus Decision Making” and others.

 The product of Groundswell Research can be a report, an event or creating new materials, all designed to shed new light on issues.
 We always focus on practical recommendations and a clear and shared plan of action, so that delivering genuine change is the legacy of our research.

 The Escape Plan is a peer research study conducted by and for homeless people to help identify the critical success factors that have enabled people to move on from homelessness.
 Peer researchers undertook in-depth qualitative interviews with 25 formerly homeless people (the “Escapees”) and up to two significant others (people who had an insight into their journey out of homelessness including friends, family members and support workers).